-The Liquidity Decree provides specific rules concerning insolvency proceedings and distressed companies, which must be read together with the special legal framework on civil proceedings set forth by the Cura Italia Decree.
+The Liquidity Decree provides specific rules concerning insolvency proceedings distressed companies, which must be read together with the special legal framework on civil proceedings set forth by the Cura Italia Decree.

-In particular, the Liquidity Decree provides several measures which significantly impact the management of companies that are facing financial and economic distress as a result of the Covid-19 coronavirus epidemic.
+In particular, the Liquidity Decree provides several measures which significantly impact management of companies that are facing financial and economic distress as a result of the Covid-19 coronavirus epidemic.
 These measures can be divided into the following two macrocategories:

-- (a) measures aimed at protecting and sustaining the continuation of the business as a going concern; and - (b) measures having an impact on bankruptcy and pre-insolvency proceedings and which are aimed at containing the number of bankruptcies.
+- (a) measures aimed protecting at sustaining the continuation of the business as a going concern; and - measures having an impact on bankruptcy (b) and pre-insolvency proceedings and which are aimed at containing the number of bankruptcies.

-In addition, the Liquidity Decree postpones the entry into force of the Italian Insolvency Code - which is due to replace the current bankruptcy framework - to 1 September 2021.
+In addition, the Liquidity Decree postpones the entry into force of the Italian Insolvency Code which is due to replace the current bankruptcy framework - to 1 September 2021.
 This is intended to avoid any uncertainty in the legal system during this period of economic and financial instability which might be caused by the innovative provisions contained in the Italian Insolvency Code (some of which are aimed at early crisis detection and prevention).

 3.2.
-Measures aimed at protecting and sustaining the continuation of businesses as going concerns be mandatorily recapitalised or liquidated even in the event of a full loss of share capital.
-However, directors are still required by law to call shareholders' meetings in order to provide shareholders with appropriate information with respect to the company's economic and financial situation; and
+Measures aimed at protecting and sustaining the continuation businesses as going concerns both the recapitalisation obligations of (a) companies and the obligation to wind-up companies as a result of the reduction of share capital below the minimum amount required by law are suspended.
+Consequently, companies will not need to be mandatorily recapitalised or liquidated even in the event of a full loss of share capital.
+However, directors are still required by law to call shareholders' meetings in provide shareholders to appropriate information with respect to the company's economic and financial situation; and